-Ok so lets talk about the ‘Asian Dream’; a doctor, lawyer, accountant – take your pick.
+Ok so let’s talk about the ‘Asian Dream’; a doctor, lawyer, accountant – take your pick.
 It seems these are the only types of subjects that are impressive and represent you as ‘clever’.
-These fields of degrees are also desirable in a perspective partner, not to you perhaps, but certainly to your parents and grandparents.
+These fields of degrees are also desirable in a prospective partner, not to you perhaps, but certainly to your parents and grandparents.

-Many parents push their children to consider a science or math related degree, because we as Asians have this ideal that this is the only way you can get a well-paid job and be financially stable in the future.
-This is one of the reasons why there is a lack of ethnic minority’s in the creative industry.
+Many parents push their children to consider a science or math related degree, because we as Asians have this idea that this is the only way you can get a well-paid job and be financially stable in the future.
+This is one of the reasons why there is a lack of ethnic minorities in the creative industry.

 Of course being able to earn a living and cover your day-to-day costs is essential, but you can do this from many career paths, and of which you will actually enjoy!

 Biting the Bullet